leelasagar1/federal_spending_tracking_tool/README.md

     └── docker-compose.yaml
 ```

-### Running the Pipelines
-- To trigger the pipelines manually, go to the Airflow web UI (usually accessible at `http://localhost:8080`) and enable the DAGs as needed.

 ## Data Flow
 1. **Extraction**: Raw data is fetched from web pages, APIs, or manually uploaded PDFs.